 Dachshunds Love to Lick Your Face

 Why do Dachshunds love to lick your face?
 In an earlier post, Why do Dachshunds Love to Lick Your Face, you can read in more detail why they do, in fact, love to lick your face.
-To sum things up, Dachshunds love to lick your face because they are looking for food scraps.
-Not to be concerned, this is part of his natural hunter instinct.

-Dachshunds Lift Their Front Paws
+Dachshunds Lift A Front Paw

-Many times, when my Dachshund is outside, I notice he will stop in his tracks, lift up his front paw and just stand there.
+Sometimes when my Dachshund is outside, I notice he will stop in his tracks, lift up his front paw and just stand there.
 Why does he do this?